shakes98/Disaster-Response-Pipelines/README.md

 		- master.html: main page of the web application
 		- go.html: result web page
 - data
-	- disaster_categories.csv: dataset containing the categories to which each message belongs
+	- disaster_categories.csv: dataset containing the categories of messages
-	- disaster_messages.csv: dataset contaning the messages sent during disaster events
+	- disaster_messages.csv: dataset contaning the messages sent
-	- DisasterResponse.db: the exported Sqlite database containing the cleaned data
+	- DisasterResponse.db: the exported database uploaded in SQLite.
+This is the cleaned data
-	- process_data.py: Python file that runs the ETL pipeline and exports a SQLite database
+	- process_data.py: Python file that runs the ETL pipeline.
+This is the file that exports the SQLite database above.

 - model
-	- train_classifier.py: Python file that runs the ML pipeline and exports the model as a pickle file
+	- train_classifier.py: Python file that runs the ML pipeline.
+This reads from the SQLite database and will export the file as a pickle
 	- classifier.pkl: the saved model in a pickle file.
 Running the code will create a pickle file however this file itself was too large to be uploaded to github (https://knowledge.udacity.com/questions/547777)